Vitamin

 I spent three months, mostly between Tokyo and Osaka.
 I experienced moments like a digital nomad who needs a minimum of routine to work: going to the supermarket, buying everyday items like rice, meat, soap, etc., using the washing machine, using public transportation… In short, the typical routines of ordinary life, of someone who actually lives there.
 Of course, tourist mode quickly kicks in on the weekends, with that endless thirst for life as if there were no tomorrow.

-Well, this gave me the opportunity to observe details that, on a normal tourist trip, there wouldn't be time or point to notice.
-And then I discovered that there are more than ten types of nail clippers (!); that the products seen on TikTok aren't even that popular among Japanese people; that there's an eraser with different thicknesses on each end; that they sell non-perishable rice that cooks in three minutes in the microwave… and so on.
+Well, with this, I had the opportunity to observe details that, on a normal tourist trip, there wouldn't be time or point to notice.
+And then I discovered that there are more than ten types of nail clippers (!); that the shampoos that went viral on TikTok aren't even popular among Japanese people; that there's an eraser with several corners and different thicknesses on each end; that there's a clothes dryer inside the shower stall... and so on.

-Analyzing the market in general, the answer to the question in the title is: noWhat best defines the Japanese market is:
+Analyzing the market in general, the answer to the question in the title is: noWhat best defines Japan is:

 There's a lot of everything!